JonDum/polymer-loader/README.md

 ```
 ▾ components/
     ▾ foo/
-        foo.html
+        x-foo.html
-        foo.js
+        x-foo.js
-        foo.styl
+        x-foo.styl
-    ▸ somethingElse/
+    ▸ some-element/
-    ▾ types/
+    ▾ charts/
-      ▾ chart/
+      ▾ bar-chart/
-          chart.html
+          bar-chart.html
-          chart.js
+          bar-chart.js
-          chart.styl
+          bar-chart.styl
 ```

 Where each component consists of the 3 parts of a webcomponent.
-Your `Polymer('foo', {})` registration would go in the .js file.
+Your `Polymer('foo', {})` registration would go in the .js file, css would go in your css (or stylus/less/whathaveyou) file and your `<polymer-element name='...'>` goes in the .html file.

 Now you will need to add a `preLoaders` entry to your `module` section in your `webpack.config.js`